ECE Division Distinguished Educator Award

 Pertinent nomination information should be submitted by the nominator, including a curriculum vita describing the nominee´s professional achievements to the Awards Chair.
 Nominators must accompany the submission with a short citation.
 Resubmissions are the responsibility of the nominator.
 Nominations are accepted until April 15th.

-2021 Distinguished Educator Award – Lisa Huettel and Edmund T. Pratt, Jr., Duke University.
+2021 Distinguished Educator Award – Lisa Huettel, Edmund T. Pratt, Jr. School Professor of the Practice of Electrical and Computer Engineering, Duke University.

 Past Award Recipients of the ECE Division Distinguished Educator Award